Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling

 Inference for diffusion processes is a rich research area with long historical developments.
 We review only two basic approaches and refer to \citet{hurn2007seeing,kessler2012statistical,fuchs2013inference} and references therein for a broader overview.
 The key difficulty in performing maximum likelihood inference is that transition densities are seldom analytically available outside of restrictive SDEs' families.
-Discrete time series data can be observed at arbitrary long time intervals, and simple approximations (such as \cref{eq:euler}) are accurate only on short time intervals.
-In this sense, our setting simplifies inference: an arbitrary amount of data can be simulated at arbitrarily high frequency.
+Discrete time series data can be observed over arbitrarily long time intervals; however, simple approximations (such as \cref{eq:euler}) are accurate only over short time intervals.
+In this sense, our setting simplifies inference since an arbitrary amount of data can be simulated at arbitrarily high frequencies.
 Moreover, only the drift coefficient needs to be inferred.